+- Pregnancy outcomes (including termination) with or without adverse outcomes; - Use in pediatric populations;

+- Compassionate supply, named patient use;

+- Lack of efficacy;

+- Asymptomatic overdose, abuse or misuse;

+- Medication error where no adverse events occurred;

+- Important non-clinical safety findings.

+9. Other Information

-- Pregnancy outcomes (including termination) with or without adverse outcomes - Use in pediatric populations - Compassionate supply, named patient use - Lack of efficacy - Asymptomatic overdose, abuse or misuse - Medication error where no adverse events occurred Important nonclinical safety findings - 9.
-Other Information: This section of PSURs should include the details about signal and Risk Management Plan in place by licence holder (if any).
-(For detail please refer Chapter 6) - (a) Signal and risk evaluation: In this section, licence holder will provide the details of signal and risk identified during the reporting period and evaluation of signals identified during the reporting period. - (b) Risk management plan: In this section, licence holder will provide the brief details of safety concern and necessary action taken by him to mitigate these safety concerns.
+This section of PSURs should include the details about signal and Risk Management Plan in place by licence holder (if any).

+- (a) Signal and risk evaluation: In this section, licence holder will provide the details of signal and risk identified during the reporting period and evaluation of signals identified during the reporting period. - (b) Risk management plan: In this section, licence holder willprovide the brief details of safety concern and necessary action taken by him to mitigate these safety concerns.